duggabe/gr-File_Source_to_Tagged_Stream/README.md

 ## Development History

 During the development of the [Packet Communications](https://wiki.gnuradio.org/index.php?title=Packet_Communications) tutorial I decided to make an Out of Tree block to take the place of the File Source and the Stream to Tagged Stream blocks.
-This is that module.
+That was the first version of this module.

 After that I worked on the [File transfer using Packet and AFSK](https://wiki.gnuradio.org/index.php?title=Simulation_example:_FSK#File_transfer_using_Packet_and_AFSK) tutorial and made several improvements to the Embedded Python Block.